 Due to various qualitative and quantitative factors, Argentina was designated a hyper-inflationary economy in the second quarter of 2018 for accounting purposes.
-As such, the Company has applied IAS 29, Financial Reporting in Hyper-Inflationary Economies to these Consolidated Financial Statements for its Argentinian operating subsidiary.
+As such, for reporting periods whereby the Company's functional currency in Argentina is the Peso, the Company has applied IAS 29, Financial Reporting in Hyper-Inflationary Economies to these Consolidated Financial Statements for its Argentinian operating subsidiary.
 These Consolidated Financial Statements are based on the historical cost approach in IAS 29.